-- After undergoing a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.
+- After a deep freeze, raw or ready-to-eat food, baking, frying, steaming, or other heating over high heat.

-- The primary test is the degree of damage caused to each product's nutrients individually, during freezing, cooling, or heating to high heat.
+- The primary test is the degree of damage caused to each product's nutrients individually during freezing, cooling, or heating to high heat.
 We are taking into account the shelf life of the product.

-- Animal, and plant nutrients, grown under conditions that are not their optimal conditions in nature.
+- Animal, and plant nutrients, are grown under conditions that are not their optimal conditions in nature.
 Such as: